JohnAdders/DScaler/ReadMe.Express.txt

       {the various MSVC directories}

 9. Open DScaler\DScaler2005.sln in Visual Studio.
 Go to Solution Explorer, right click on 'DScaler' in tree view, select 'Set as StartUp Project'.
-   In Build->Configuration Manager->Active solution configuration select 'Release_Express' or 'Debug_Express'.
+   In Build->Configuration Manager->Active solution configuration select 'Release' or 'Debug'.
 Build with F7.